 India – the yogi pilgrimage.
-As a yoga teacher it seemed only right that I should travel to India, to go where those before me had gone before and to experience the practice in the place in which many people believe to be the home of yoga.
+After all this time, it seemed only right that I should travel to India, to go where those before me had gone before and to experience the practice in the place in which many people believe to be the home of yoga.

 I had read so many books written by Indian yogis and philosophers, my shelves adorned with trinkets, boxes and beads from this illusive place but I had never actually been.
 I have a recollection of hearing somewhere that when India is calling you, you must listen, and it was.
 It really was.
 Previously it was just a place that I dreamed about visiting one day but it had started to grow into an overwhelming need to be there.
 Maybe this was because I could no longer bear how many times our boiler was breaking leaving us with cold, winter day showers and an avocado shortage in the UK or maybe it was something more.
 Who knows.
 There were no longer any excuses not to go and I booked my plane ticket.